Simplifying generic smooth maps to the 2-sphere and to the plane: Elimination of indefinite folds of certain indices

 \begin{thm} Let $M$ be a closed simply connected $n$--dimensional manifold with $n \geq 7$ odd.
-Then, there exists a stable map $f : M \to \R^2$ without cusp points such that the absolute indices $i$ of the folds are either equal to $0$ or satisfy $2 \leq i \leq (n-1)/2$. \end{thm}
+Then, there exists a stable map $f : M \to \R^2$ without cusp points such that the absolute indices $i$ of the folds satisfy either $i = 0$ or $2 \leq i \leq (n-1)/2$. \end{thm}

 \begin{proof} Let us consider the generic map $f : M \to \R^2$ constructed in the proof of Theorem~\ref{thm:ob}.
 This is a generic map without cusp points; however, it may contain fold points of absolute index $1$.
 We will eliminate such fold points by homotopy as follows.